8 Festive things to do for Halloween in Tampa

 Visit the Hyde Park location, which features a shady patio and easy access to the wonderful shops and restaurants of Hyde Park Village, Tampa’s favorite outdoor shopping oasis.
 Also be on the lookout for the seasonal pumpkin patch.

 Asides from the standard big chain theaters, look into Studio Movie Grill, a fun dine-in theater serving a full restaurant menu.
-Also, if you are up for an hour drive, the Silver Moon drive-in in Lakeland is one of the best drive- ins around.
-They air several Halloween classics each year and admission is just $7 bucks per car.
+Also, if you are up for an hour drive, the Silver Moon drive-in in Lakeland is one of the best drive- ins in the state.
+They air several Halloween classics each year and admission is super affordable.
 For 2020, Hocus Pocus, It, and Casper are all being featured.
 Take the unique opportunity to enjoy some old-fashioned Halloween fun.

 Although local businesses around Tampa tend not to go as pumpkin crazy as many of the cold Northern cities, numerous cafes and restaurants begin to roll out fall specials.
 Here are a few treats to keep in mind!

 Pumpkin poptart at Buttermilk Provisions – This local coffeehouse in Wesley Chapel serves amazing coffee and GF & vegan pastries.
-During October, you can look forward to an incredible Pumpkin Spice pop tart.
+In October, you can look forward to an incredible Pumpkin Spice pop tart.

 Pumpkin Bread at Blind Tiger Cafe – This regional coffee chain has several convenient locations across the metro.
 Stop by this fall to indulge in their seasonal GF/vegan Pumpkin bread.